-In 2013, we launched the Bay Area Cougar Action Team or BACAT, our local mountain lion alliance, which has helped treat 17 mountain lions for illness and injury.
+In 2013, we launched the Bay Area Cougar Action Team or BACAT, our local mountain lion alliance, which has helped treat over 20 mountain lions for illness and injury.

 Native to the Americas, mountain lions have the largest geographic range of any land mammal in the Western Hemisphere, from Canada to the southern tip of Chile.
 In California, mountain lions can be found wherever deer are present, including forests, wetlands, grassy valleys and sometimes, in areas where people live.
 Mountain lions (also known as pumas, catamounts or panthers) have an important role in the ecosystem and primarily keep to themselves, but when humans and mountain lions overlap, conflict can occur.
 We must learn to share our habitat with this beautiful animal, our own native cat.
 Oakland Zoo has made a bold commitment to the conservation of mountain lions, one that utilizes our full breadth of resources, and engages conservation actions within our community.
 We envision a future where humans and pumas coexist and thrive.

 Mountain lion habitat is increasingly fragmented.
 New communities cut into mountain lion territory, causing crucial movement corridors to become blocked by highways and buildings.
 Mountain lions need large territories to succeed, so addressing compromised ecosystems is vital to their survival.
 Like many other wild animals in California, mountain lions also increasingly face the threat of habitat loss, injury or death due to wildfires.

 With encroachment and a spreading human population, mountain lions face the danger of being killed by cars much too often.
 When a mother mountain lion is killed in a car strike, it is likely her cubs will not survive because they rely on her for food and guidance.
 Illegal hunting and hunting with depredation permits (issued when livestock or pets are attacked) also impact the mountain lion population in California.